 “Is aluminum siding good for a house?”
 That’s a question we hear year after year.
 For a time, aluminum siding panels lined the walls of every house on the street.
 They provided years of capable protection for millions of people.
 Nowadays, vinyl siding has become a more common staple in the housing industry, but aluminum still sticks around.
-Here are some key reasons why aluminum siding is still a top choice for homeowners in Dundalk, MD.
+Here are some key reasons why aluminum siding is still a top choice for homeowners in Baltimore, MD.

 Benefits of Aluminum House Siding